Do we really need yet another article about “X sales words to avoid”

 Not that there’s anything wrong with similar articles that lack data.
 There’s something to be said about intuition.

-But it turns out new research reveals there are a host of words that, when said frequently, depress your likelihood of closing the deal.
+But it turns out new research reveals there are a host of words that kill a sales deal.

-And many of these words won’t be found in the other articles.
+And many of these sales words to avoid won’t be found in the other articles.
 Human intuition has its limits.
+It’s also important to know the elements of a good sales pitch script.

 The data science team at Gong.io analyzed just north of 519,000 anonymized B2B sales call recordings using conversation intelligence technology.

-We surfaced 13 words and phrases that drop your conversion rates well below average.
+We surfaced 13 sales words and phrases that drop your conversion rates well below average.

 Here they are.